Technology in health care – startup challenges & industry insights

 Top 10 inpatient EHR vendors by market share

 CHALLENGE: Healthcare provider organizations, like hospitals, generally have various computer systems used for a variety of purposes, from managing billing records to patient tracking.
-Ideally, each of these systems should interface with one another when inputting or extracting information; however, this is not the case in all scenarios.
+Ideally, these systems should interface with one another when inputting or extracting information, enabling a data-driven approach to healthcare.
+However, this is not always the case.

 SOLUTION: Applying data standards.